tohwsw/aws-eks-workshop/Lab2-AppMesh-with-ColorTeller/README.md

 ```

 Next, paste the following to repeatedly request the colorgateway service.
 Remember to replace the address of the elb with your own.
+Do note that the elb might take a few minutes to become active.

 ```
 while [ 1 ]; do  curl -s --connect-timeout 2 http://ab384758a8e8a11e9ad6f0659aee8bfc-b3971974e877d5fd.elb.ap-southeast-1.amazonaws.com:/color;echo;sleep 1; done